Authorization: Security Clearance and Permissions

 User certificate with a

-Read/Write access level can perform all operations except for those listed above in the 'Admin' section.
+Read/Write access level can perform all operations except for those listed above in the 'Admin' and 'Operator'sections.

 - Read data from a database, but not to write or modify data.